sklittle33/nutrition_intervention/README.md

 # Nutrition Intervention Project

-In order for these results to be reproducible, you need to run
+In order for these results to be reproducible, you need to download the .sav files and run the rmds in this order:

 1. Teacher Clean .rmd
 2. Student Clean. rmd
 3. Full Merge. rmd